Xaritomi/XaritomiX---Music-Discord-Bot/README.md

 Make sure you download the latest version of Node

-Clone the repo with git https://github.com/Xaritomi/XaritomiX---Music-Discord-Bot.git
+Clone the repo with git clone https://github.com/Xaritomi/XaritomiX---Music-Discord-Bot.git

 in command line, in the same directory as where the bot is, type npm install